'Chef-driven' barbecue restaurant coming to Pelham - Shelby County Reporter

 “What I like to say is we are a chef-driven barbecue restaurant,” Pippert said.
 “So, for myself, I’ve been in Nashville the past three or four years, and before that I was in Chattanooga.
 I’ve had a fine dining, chef-driven background and I really wanted to bring that creativity here.”

 The Pelham location is the first Creekside BBQ of its kind to open, according to Pippert.
-It was originally supposed to open in September, though due to COVID-19, the date kept getting pushed back.
+It was expected to open in September, though due to COVID-19, the date kept getting pushed back.
 Pippert said he didn’t want to fight it and open something that wasn’t ready.
 “We just keep rolling with it,” he said.
 “But we are hoping to be open by mid-October.”

 The space used to be occupied by a Waffle House, but guests will find no trace of the late-night diner in the restaurant’s aesthetic.
-Magic City Local has built a spacious back patio, where Pippert plans on hopefully having life music.
+Magic City Local has built a spacious back patio, where Pippert plans to have live music.
 The inside has brand new countertops, where guests can admire the open kitchen concept and see local beers on tap.
 Ideally, Pippert wants to sit 50 people comfortably on the patio, and have room for 40 inside.

-In the back, there is a 4,000 pound smoker that they picked up from a closed Jim n Nicks location in South Carolina.
+In the back, there is a 4,000-pound smoker that they picked up from a closed Jim ‘N’ Nicks location in South Carolina.
 “This is a Boiler 700,” Pippert said.
 “We had to bring a crane in to get it where we wanted.”

 They plan on starting the menu off small, so they can feel out what people want to see on the menu and build based on availability and demand.
 Pippert said he plans on keeping everything as local as possible, with exceptions, of course.